FHSCodeClub/Code-Kata-Snek/README.md

 ### ```GET URL/api/progress```
 This method gets the meta game information like scores, snek alive status, turn number, and what sneks haven't submitted for the current turn.
 ### ```POST URL/api - params(key: String, turnDirection: Int)```
 This method will turn the snek of the team with the given key.
 1 means turn right, 0 means don't turn, and -1 means turn left.
 Turns are relative to the direction that the snek is facing.
+The competition environment won't update or move forward until all alive sneks submit a turn direction.

 ## URL
 In all the controls mentioned above, the URL is usually <https://fairviewcodekatasnek.herokuapp.com/>.
 However, please be sure to not flood the Heroku server with too many unnecessary requests.
 However, if you are running this locally, the URL will usually be <localhost:8080>.